square/certstrap/README.md

 Created out/Alice.csr
 ```

-certstrap requires at least one of `-common-name`, `-ip`, `-domain`, or `-uri` flags to be set in order to generate a certificate signing request.
+certstrap requires either `-common-name` or `-domain` flag to be set in order to generate a certificate signing request.
 The CN for the certificate will be found from these fields.

 If your server has mutiple ip addresses or domains, use comma seperated ip/domain/uri list. eg: `./certstrap request-cert -ip $ip1,$ip2 -domain $domain1,$domain2 -uri $uri1,$uri2`